 The best Buying Experience

-For me the absolute best buying experiences have been with salespeople who really got to know me.
+For me, the absolute best buying experiences have been with salespeople who really got to know me.
 They were not technique laden “hunters”, “killers”, or “closers” (believe me I’ve done this long enough that I can spot them!).
-They were genuine people who took an interest in me, my problems and goals and set out to present me with well thought out solutions.
-All of them had good habits and techniques, but they were not relying on those skills they were building relationship.
+They were genuine people who took an interest in me, understood my problems and goals, and set out to present me with well thought out solutions.
+All of them had good habits and techniques.
+However, they were not focusing on themselves or on those skills, they were building a relationship.

-A great example of this is the real estate agent who sold me my house.
-When we met for the first time he sat down and talked to my wife and I, but also took the time to talk to my kids and really try to understand what all of us were looking for.
+A great example of this is the real estate agent who sold me my 2nd house.
+When we met for the first time he sat down and talked to my wife and I like you would expect.
+What surprised me was that he also took the time to talk to my kids and see what was important to them.
+He was really trying to understand what all of us were looking for so he could meet all of our needs.
 He then laid out his plan.
 First time out 5 houses absolutely no offers.
 Next time out 3 houses no offers, but we will really like these houses.
 Then on the third time out 2-3 houses and a solid offer on the house we would buy.
 To be honest at this point I was like NO freaking way!
 How does he know this?

-Now he did a lot of things right and there was good technique, but he built trust and we sent referrals later.
-He did a good job not just because of his skill but because he was a good guy, a professional, and was sincerely interested in helping us get a home we would love.
+This salesman did a lot of things right and he had great technique, but his goal was to build trust in himself and his system.
+He did that very well and we sent referrals later.
+He did a great job not just because of his skill but because he was a good guy, a professional, and was sincerely interested in helping us get the right home we would love.